bu-cisl/DS-OCT/README.md

 Refer to JupyterLab notebook "train-FastCUT+REG+Pseudo.ipynb" or convert it to .py file to run

 ## Testing
-Refer to JupyterLab notebook "G_and_R_testing.ipynb" or convert it to .py file to run
+Refer to JupyterLab notebook "test-G_and_R.ipynb" or convert it to .py file to run

 ## Data
-Example training and testing data are under folders: Dataset/example_training_data and Dataset/example_testing_data.
+Given the large data volume in this study, we've shared partial example training and testing data under folders: dataset/example_training_data and dataset/example_testing_data.
 Please contact authors for more available data given reasonable request.